Understanding the importance of marketing strategy for small businesses

 Get quick results.

-And there’s no one dedicated to marketing — it’s often squeezed in between meetings, customer calls or charity events.
+And there’s often no one dedicated to marketing.
+It gets squeezed in between meetings, customer calls, or charity events.

 So the first thing to go is planning.
-But without a marketing strategy, it’s hard to know if your tactics are aligned with your goals — or just adding noise.
+But without a marketing strategy, it’s hard to know if your tactics align with your goals — or just add noise.

 How do you know where you are now?